-The bill allows DCP to place conditions on the license of a bakery, food manufacturing establishment, or food warehouse for violating the laws governing these licensees, in addition to the actions already permitted by law.
+The bill allows DCP to put conditions on the license of a bakery, food manufacturing establishment, or food warehouse for violating the laws governing them, in addition to the actions already permitted by law.

 The bill also makes minor changes by replacing various procedures related to licensees with those under the UAPA.